JonathanMayeur/ffmpeg-transcoder/Readme.md

 # Docker FFmpeg transcoder
 An FFmpeg video transcoder to create an ABR stream.

-The transcoder uses an FFmpeg dockerfile built from source.
-Built on Alpine Linux.
-The docker file can be found [alfg/docker-ffmpeg](https://github.com/alfg/docker-ffmpeg).
+The transcoder uses an FFmpeg dockerfile built from source, build on Alpine Linux.
+The docker file can be found [jrottenberg/ffmpeg](https://github.com/jrottenberg/ffmpeg).

 # Usage
 The ffmpeg command uses the `-filter_complex` to split the input source to 4 different sources.
 The `-map` option instructs ffmpeg what streams from the inputs created via the splitt filter, should be included in the outputs.